-The search for perfect curry powder began when we caught the whiff of mouth-watering parotta salna (flaky flat breads with curry) emanating from the “parotta shop” on our way back home from school in the evenings.
+The search for perfect curry powder began in my family when we caught the whiff of mouth-watering parotta salna (flaky flat breads with spicy curry) emanating from the “parotta shop” on our way back home from school.
 After several trials of various curry powders available in the local market, my brother found Karunanidhi curry masala closely racing behind the one used in parotta shops.
-In those days curry powders were sold in small packs of 5 or 10 grams and it was recommended to add a pinch of curry powder even for the large quantity of curries.
-Nowadays curry powders are available in 50 or 100 grams and it recommends to use 2 teaspoonfuls (10 grams) of curry powder.
+It came handy to elevate my mother’s biryani, vegetable kurma, etc. to a whole new level.
+I still remember the aroma of this curry powder in her kitchen while preparing savoury dishes.

-About 1000 years old south Indian delicacy, idli, is now gaining popularity all over the world as a healthy breakfast.
-Various studies conducted by renowned institutions around the globe state in unison that idli is one of the best breakfasts as naturally fermented rice & lentil batter is used in its preparation.
-Idli is a soft spongy steamed cake made using fermented rice & lentil batter prepared often in almost every South Indian’s household.
+Idli, an ancient South Indian delicacy, is now gaining popularity all over the world as a gut-friendly breakfast.
+Various studies conducted by renowned institutions across the globe state in unison that idli is one of the best breakfasts.
+Idli is a soft spongy steamed cake made using naturally fermented rice & lentil batter, and it is the most common breakfast in South India.

 At the mere sight of a canister filled with idli-dosa batter inside my refrigerator I feel totally relaxed as it helps my meal planning easier.
-With this multi-purpose batter I can make simple podi-dosa when I feel lazy, or treat ourselves with a sumptuous feast, or give a traditional twist to overcome our meal monotony.
+With this multi-purpose batter I can make simple podi dosa when I feel lazy, or treat ourselves with a sumptuous feast, or give a traditional twist to overcome our meal monotony.
 It is needless to say that this batter is the quintessential stock inside the refrigerator in every South Indian’s home across the globe.

 Aloo paratha, an Indian bread stuffed with spicy potato, is a hearty meal that can be packed for children’s lunch box.
-We can serve hot aloo paratha for breakfast or dinner along with pungent garlic-tomato dip (instead of pickle) & refreshing onion raita.
+We can serve hot aloo paratha for breakfast or dinner along with spicy garlic-tomato dip (instead of pickle) & refreshing onion raita.

-Sambar is the most popular side dish for idli, or dosa typically prepared by south Indians.
-Others used to feel that their sambar is not as delicious as the one prepared by south Indians.
-So I have shared a fail-safe recipe for making delicious sambar which is a perfect accompaniment for idli, masal dosa, vennpongal, kichadi, or medhu vada.
+Sambar is the most popular side dish for idli, or dosa typically prepared by south Indians, others used to feel that their sambar is not as delicious as the one prepared by south Indians.
+Here I have shared a fail-safe recipe for making delicious sambar which is a perfect accompaniment for idli, masal dosa, vennpongal, kichadi, or medhu vadai.

 If you are keen to reduce the intake of carbs and rice is your staple food, then here is the cooking method that you can follow to reduce the carbs in rice by 40%.
 I have used a special cooking pot with a perforated locking lid.
-We just need to cook the rice in the cooking pot and then drain the starch by closing the pot with its lid.
+We just need to boil the rice in this cooking pot and then drain the starch by closing the pot with its lid.
 Since the pot is locked with its lid, we can safely keep the pot tilted allowing it to drain out the starch.
 You can check out other similar rice cooking vessel here.